-It is very different how every retailer will manage their sell back program but they all have the same goal to promote sustainability by consuming less and trying to keep garments out of the landfill.
+It is very different how every retailer will manage their sell back program.
+Still, they all aim to promote sustainability by consuming less and keeping garments out of the landfill.

-When searching for baby brands who are having a sell-back program you will see that most brands running those programs and organic brands who value sustainability and have a high sustainable focus all across their brand.
+When searching for baby brands with a sell-back program, you will see that most brands running those programs and organic brands value sustainability and have a high sustainable focus all across their brand.